blockchain-certificates/cert-issuer/README.md

 ## Examples

-The files in examples\data-testnet and examples\data-mainnet contain results of previous runs.
+The files in examples/data-testnet and examples/data-mainnet contain results of previous runs.

 ## Ignorable errors